Precise deviations for Hawkes processes: Numerical Illustrations

+In our numerical illustrations, we take baseline intensity $\nu=1$, and consider two different exciting functions: $h(t)=e^{-2t}$; $h(t)=\frac{1}{(1+t)^{3}}$.
+In both cases, $\Vert h\Vert_{L^{1}}=\frac{1}{2}$, and in the first case, $H(t)=\int_{t}^{\infty}h(s)ds=\frac{1}{2}e^{-2t}$, and in the second case, $H(t)=\int_{t}^{\infty}h(s)ds=\frac{1}{2(1+t)^{2}}$.
 We then compare the three different methods (1), (2) and (3) by comparing \eqref{form1}, \eqref{form2} and \eqref{form3}.
 We summarize the results in Table \ref{Table:Exp} when the exciting function has exponential decay $h(t)=e^{-2t}$ and Table \ref{Table:Poly} when the exciting function has polynomial decay $h(t)=\frac{1}{(1+t)^{3}}$.
 In Table \ref{Table:Exp}, we take $x=4$ and $x=5$, and consider the times $t=5,10,25,40,50$.
 Numerically, we compute that $c_{0}=4.8$ and $c_{1}=-22$.
 In Table \ref{Table:Poly}, we take $x=4$ and $x=5$, and consider the times $t=5,10,25,40,50$.
 Numerically, we compute that $c_{0}=3.51$ and $c_{1}=-24$.
 In both tables, the column IS provides the numerical results using the importance sampling; the column 1st Order provides the numerical results using the precise deviations formula up to the first-order approximation; the column 2nd Order provides the numerical results using the precise deviations formula up to the second-order approximation.
 In both tables, we observe that as time $t$ gets larger, the approximations get better.
 First-order approximation tend to overestimate the tail probability while second-order approximation tend to underestimate the tail probability in Table \ref{Table:Exp} while that is not the case in Table \ref{Table:Poly}.
 This is due to the positivity of $c_{0}$ and negativity of $c_{1}$.
 As a result, when $t$ is small, second-order approximation could give negative values which are unrealistic, e.g. when $t=5$ in Table \ref{Table:Exp} and Table \ref{Table:Poly}.
 In both tables, as $t$ becomes larger, second-order approximation provides better approximation than the first-order approximation.